kartzum/j-space/io-rdlab-scylladb-fun/README.md

 There are examples of Cassandra/ScyllaDB with Spring Boot 3.

 ## Functions.
 UDF/UDA
-There is example of UDA for calculating most frequency value in text column type.
+There is example of UDA for calculating most common value in text column type.
 This example use custom type based on "map" and "{}" for INITCOND.

 ```
-SELECT max_frequency_text(value_string) FROM dt.property WHERE group=:group AND name=:name AND date>=:start AND date<:end
+SELECT most_common_text(value_string) FROM dt.property WHERE group=:group AND name=:name AND date>=:start AND date<:end
 ```

 * See: CassandraPreConstructSessionEntitiesInitializer